NoMan2000/angular-interview-app/README.md

 ## Rubric

-The goal is to be a simple, yet still functionally useful app to test users against.
+The goal is to for this to be a simple, yet still functionally useful app to test users against.
+You are not expected to complete all of it.

 When solving this demo, the actual solutions are almost irrelevant.
-We would much rather see how you go about solving the problems and how you work through the problems than see a successful solution.
+We would much rather see how you go about solving the problems and how you work through the problems than see a successful solution without understanding your methodology.

 There are stubbed methods in the `.ts` sections of each folder.
+If you can find an alternate solution, then you may use that.

 The `storageService` is a simple localStorage solution for persisting changes throughout the page.
+It already has the methods you will need to successfully solve each section.